fede6590/fede6590/README.md

 ---

-+4 years of experience in Audio Engineering, coupled with 2 years working as a Machine Learning Engineer.
-My expertise extends to multiple projects executed using prominent tools such as Python, Scikit-Learn, Keras, TensorFlow, PyTorch and Docker.

-With +3 years of hands-on experience in Python applications for Digital Signal Processing (DSP) and Digital Audio, I bring a deep understanding of these domains to my work.

-I am currently engaged as an AI Developer at Telecom Argentina, where I am spearheading development, training, and deployment activities using AWS services.
-My role involves harnessing my technical skills and knowledge to orchestrate the seamless integration of AI solutions oriented to Audio and Computer Vision.
+As an AI Engineer at Telecom Argentina, I leverage my extensive experience in Machine Learning and Audio Engineering to drive innovation in AI initiatives.
+Over the past 2 years, I've successfully integrated state-of-the-art models into business-oriented AI solutions, achieving seamless integrations with AWS.
+My expertise spans across Scikit-Learn, Keras, TensorFlow, and PyTorch, which I've used to develop, train, and deploy all kind of ML applications and features.
+My strong Python foundation, honed through a proven track record of delivering high-quality DSP and Digital Audio solutions, is now my primary tool.

+My role involves not only technical prowess but also strong communication skills, enabling me to effectively collaborate with cross-functional teams and stakeholders.
+Fluent in English, French and Spanish, I am adept at translating complex technical concepts into understandable terms for non-technical audiences.

 ---